Philip Richard Fendall I: Life and work in Alexandria

 As the town of Alexandria flourished, Philip Fendall pursued a wide spectrum of commercial and financial ventures.
 With a group of leading Alexandria and Georgetown merchants, including George Washington, he became involved in the formation and development of the Potomac Canal Company, one of the greatest engineering feats of its day.
 As a director of the Bank of the United States in the 1790s, the citizenry of Alexandria drew upon his financial expertise to establish the first bank south of the Potomac in 1792.
 In 1793, Fendall was elected its first president.

 As a man of diverse interests, he invested heavily in real estate.
 Many of these investments failed and Fendall was swept away by the maelstrom of economic inflation and depression.
 Like many prominent civic, business and social leaders in the South, Fendall became a victim of an erratic and uncontrolled national economy and declared bankruptcy in 1803.
 The final years of Fendall's life were not pleasant.
-From 1800-1805, Fendall found himself besieged with debts and he became emotionally and financially overwhelmed.
+From 1800 to 1805, Fendall found himself besieged with debts and he became emotionally and financially overwhelmed.
 Philip Fendall died in 1805.